qiancai/docs/glossary.md

 With the cached table feature, TiDB loads the data of an entire table into the memory of the TiDB server, and TiDB directly gets the table data from the memory without accessing TiKV, which improves the read performance.

+### CF

+In RocksDB and TiKV, a Column Family (CF) represents a logical grouping of key-value pairs within a database.

 ### Coalesce Partition

 Coalesce Partition is a way of decreasing the number of partitions in a Hash or Key partitioned table.
 For more information, see [Manage Hash and Key partitions](/partitioned-table.md#manage-hash-and-key-partitions).